V-Sekai/manuals/71 Decisions/71.05 Accepted 05/20200602-manage-backend-with-k3s.md

 (Optional in theory, but you have to remove enabled platforms in gocd):

-Start by grabbing a legitmate copy of `MacOSX10.15.sdk.tar.xz` from your local MacBook or Mac Mini.
+Start by grabbing a legitimate copy of `MacOSX10.15.sdk.tar.xz` from your local MacBook or Mac Mini.

 Then do the following to build: